 Trevor Marshall, PhD

-It's important that you post your progress regularly to get expert support regarding managing immunopathology (IP) from the study site's Staff.
+It's important that you post your progress regularly to get support regarding managing immunopathology (IP) from more experienced members of our support community.

 Patients will be assisted, if needed, in determining the options to use to achieve and maintain tolerable IP.
-By posting regularly, Staff can often tell if patients are heading towards problems and need to adjust their medications.
+By posting regularly, Often more experienced members of our support community can tell if patients are heading towards problems and need to make adjustments.

 Patients should ask for help before they take any action that is unfamiliar to them.